-Through the telling of a true story, learn how to create self-fulfilling prophecies with a Pygmalion (positive) effect.
+Through reading a true story, learn how to create self-fulfilling prophecies with a positive effect.
 Then consider how prophecies can make a positive difference in your organization.
-Begin to examine challenges that you confront in your workplace from an uncommon lens, as potentially a self-fulfilling prophecy of a different type, one that has a Golem (negative) effect.
+Begin to examine challenges that you confront in your workplace from an uncommon lens, as potentially a self-fulfilling prophecy of a different type, one that has a negative effect.

 What if you had the ability to transform any situation that confronted your organization into an opportunity?
 Imagine corporate challenges consistently stimulating you and your team in a positive way including the possibility of performing at a higher level.
 What if greater challenges stimulated even greater positive energy and excitement within you and every member of your company?
 Imagine the possibilities that can emerge when you and every member of your organization each sees him or herself as the author of his or her future and as architects working in concert with their colleagues to design the future of your company.
 Learning the disciplined practice of constructivist thinking can open up these possibilities for you and your organization.